leon/play-salat/README.md

       resolvers += "MongoDB Plugin Repo" at "Havn't got my OSS repo yet.."
     )

+We now need to register the plugin, this is done by creating(or appending) to the `conf/play.plugins` file

+    550:se.radley.plugin.mongodb.MongoDBPlugin

-Then we continue to the `conf/application.conf` file.
+We continue to edit the `conf/application.conf` file.
 We need to disable some plugins that we don't need.
 Add these lines:

     dbplugin = disabled